Skip to content

 Terminal window

-bun run dev admin --no-refresh # auto-restart `admin`
+bun run dev admin --refresh never # auto-restart `admin`

-bun run dev serve-site --no-refresh # auto-restart `serve-site`
+bun run dev serve --refresh never # auto-restart `serve --build`

 This launches scripts/dev.ts, which: